canopas/flutter-developer-roadmap-2023/README.md

   - Show remaining & elapsed time
 * The user should be able to set the duration of the timer and start it.
 * When the timer ends, the app should display a notification to indicate that the time is up.
-* Also play sound and vibrate device on timer completes
+* Also play sound and vibrate device on timer completes.
-* Write Unit test for viewModel
+* Write Unit test.

 ### Practical 22
 #### Implement a VocabVault app